alanoMartins/SomeNoise/README.md

 5. Search the nearest value in c.d.f data
 6. Generate and apply this noise mask in some image

-> This is a demonstration proposal for educational purposes
+> This is a demonstration for educational purposes